Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to exploit heap corruption via a crafted HTML.
+Successful exploitation of this vulnerability could allow an attacker to bypass authentication.

 3. TECHNICAL DETAILS